 Fellowship board, which reviews the candidates and selects semi-finalists to

-Please contact your schoolís career director for an application and to learn
+Please contact your schoolís career or placement office for an application and to learn

 about your schoolís internal application process and deadlines.
 Finalists will

 be notified by February 1, 2019 and invited to interview in March 2019.

 Some travel may be required.

 Those chosen as Fellows will be notified of selection within one week of the

 |Facebook @Harold Wallace Rosenthal